 With a foundation in the humanities and a deep commitment to evidence-based integrative practices, Katherine bridges the gap between science, storytelling, and community connection.
 She holds an M.A. in English from the University of California, Irvine, and an M.S. in Kinesiology with a specialization in Integrative Wellness from Point Loma Nazarene University.
 Her graduate research included focus on Complementary and Alternative Medicine (CAM) interventions for pediatric anxiety and depression, blending her expertise in science, mindfulness, and education.

 She has served as a board member for the Children's Literature Council of Southern California and as a volunteer for We Need Diverse Books.
 Honored as PCC's 2019 Ally of the Year and recipient of the 2021 Above and Beyond Award, she champions marginalized students.
-As a PCC 2023 Community-based Learning Faculty Fellow and recipient of the 2024 Community Excellence Grant (funded by a gift from MacKenzie Scott), she explores her graduate-level research on Contemplative Environmentalism and place-based community storytelling to enhance community health and connection in partnership with her colleagues, students, and community organizations during her daily work at Pasadena City College.
+As a Voices Opposing Injustice through Community-Engaged Scholarship Learning (VOICES) Faculty Fellow and co-recipient of the 2024 Community Excellence Grant, funded by a gift from MacKenzie Scott,, Katherine explores her graduate-level research on Contemplative Environmentalism and place-based community storytelling to enhance community health and connection in partnership with her colleagues, students, and community organizations during her daily work at Pasadena City College.

 Interested in how storytelling can (re)connect and (re)define worlds, she believes in an inclusive, empathetic, and loving future.
-Outside of her work, she enjoys gardening, woodworking, crafting, snuggling with fluffy animals, hiking, and drawing on kitchen walls.
+Outside of her work, she enjoys gardening, fluffy animals, all things Halloween, and drawing on kitchen walls.